AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_user_attributes.md

 ## Setting user attributes

+Sets user attributes for a user.
 User attributes are composed of multiple key-value pairs of attribute names and attribute values, and each attribute name has one corresponding attribute value.

 For each App Key, the call frequency limit of this method is 100 per second.